 It’s not just about packing clothes that keep you warm or cool.
 It’s also about picking an outfit that will help you stay dry if it rains at night or in the morning when you must run out quickly to catch your flight (or catch up on emails).

 If you’re traveling somewhere with intense heat during the day but cool at night (like Hawaii or California), consider bringing some layers that can double as pajamas or extra warm clothing if needed (this is particularly important if there aren’t any laundromats nearby).

 Pack Light and Versatile Clothing

 When packing for long-term travel, it’s important to pack light and bring versatile clothing.
-Choose clothes that can be mixed and matched easily, and make sure to bring pieces that can be layered for different weather conditions.
+Choose clothes that can be mixed and matched easily, and bring pieces that can be layered for different weather conditions.

 You should also try to pack items that don’t wrinkle easily and require minimal upkeep.
-Depending on where you are going, there may be laundry services available but that may cost extra money and can get expensive over time.
+Depending on where you are going, laundry services may be available, but that may cost extra money and get expensive over time.

 Avoiding heavy fabrics will help keep your luggage light.
 You should also pack versatile items that can be mixed and matched to create different looks.
 For example, a black dress can be worn as a casual day outfit or dressed up for a night out.

 Save Space with Packing Cubes and Compression Bags